-As of September 30, 2019, Regency had a partial ownership interest in 128 properties through partnerships, of which 11 are consolidated.
+As of June 30, 2019, Regency had a partial ownership interest in 129 properties through partnerships, of which 12 are consolidated.
 Regency's partners include institutional investors, other real estate developers and/or operators, and individual parties who had a role in Regency sourcing transactions for development and investment (the "Partners" or "limited partners").
 Regency has a variable interest in these entities through its equity interests, with Regency the primary beneficiary in certain of these real estate partnerships.
 As such, Regency consolidates the partnerships for which it is the primary beneficiary and reports the limited partners' interests as noncontrolling interests.
 For those partnerships which Regency is not the primary beneficiary and does not control, but has significant influence, Regency recognizes its investment in them using the equity method of accounting.

 The assets of these partnerships are restricted to the use of the partnerships and cannot be used by general creditors of the Company.
-And similarly, the obligations of the partnerships can only be settled by the assets of these partnerships or additional contributions by the partners.
+And similarly, the obligations of the partnerships can only be settled by the assets of these partnerships.